Your dog keeps throwing up. Find out why and how you can help them.

-Throwing up or vomiting normally preceded by symptoms of nausea such as licking lips, swallowing extremely, as well as drooling.
+Throwing up or vomiting normally preceded by symptoms of nausea such as licking lips, swallowing extremely, and drooling.
 Some canines might eat grass as a form of protection to the esophagus as the grass can cover sharp objects such as bone shards.
 Throwing up is an active process that takes account of abdominal walling contraction.

 Reasons Why My Dog is Throwing Up?

 Throwing up happens if your beloved canine friend ate something he should not have.
 This can be rotten food, or perhaps a rock or part of a chewed toy, which aggravates the stomach and intestine as it passes through.
-Sometimes these things can get stuck in the intestine, which is when it can be an alarming issue.
+Sometimes these things can get stuck in the intestine, which can be an alarming issue.

 If this happens, his stomach will be sore.
 Anything he eats or drinks will come out again such as Natural Dog Treats.
 This can be life-threatening, and your dog requires surgery to get rid of the obstruction.